kcrypt/scala-blake3/README.md

  at [Intel® Core™ i7-8700B] from Q2'18.

 Short summary:
- - it is about 8 times slower than [SSE 4.1 assembly] version via JNI,
+ - it is about 8 times slower than [SSE 4.1 assembly] version via JNI that is expected,
  - it has memory footprint near 37% of hashed data that is cleaned up by GC,
  - it has near to constant memory footprint that won't be cleaned up by GC,
  - result hash size hasn't got any significant impact on performance or memory footprint.

-Full version also available as [jmh-result.json] or via [JMH Visualizer]
+Full version also available as [jmh-result.json] or via [JMH Visualizer].

 [maven-central]: https://img.shields.io/maven-central/v/ky.korins/blake3_2.13?style=flat-square
 [RFC 4648]: https://tools.ietf.org/html/rfc4648